 They were quenched like a fire of thorns;

 For in the name of the Lord I will destroy them.

 You pushed me violently, that I might fall,

 The ways that people tried to protect themselves was often times an illusion of safety.
 By building up their strongholds, their faith was placed in their efforts and if their efforts were not good enough, they paid with their lives.
 There is no wonder why people feared so much and why God was continually reminding them of why they should not fear when He is Lord over them.

 Psalm 127:1 “A Song of Ascents.
 Of Solomon.
 Unless the LORD builds the house, They labor in vain who build it; Unless the LORD guards the city, The watchman stays awake in vain.”

 Safety is only an illusion.

 If you think anything in this world is secure, you haven’t lived long enough to know better.
-Whether it is money, health, or anything that promises stability and gives the illusion of consistency, the only sure hope is in God.
+Whether it is money, health, or anything that promises stability and gives the illusion of consistency, you’ll find they all have the ability to fail….the only sure hope is in God.